CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 ### Task 7.3: Explore code to search an index

+In this task, you will learn how to explore the code needed to search an index using the Azure AI Search SDK, including how to send queries and retrieve search results programmatically.

 The **margies-travel** folder contains code files for a web application a Microsoft C# *ASP.NET Razor* web application, which includes search functionality.

 1. Open the following code file in the web application, depending on your choice of programming language: